 Anthony Carr stood inside the front door of his house in Greystones, Co Wicklow watching his daughter Jennifer, his son in law Tom and their daughter Melanie coming towards him.
 It was a beautiful April morning with an almost cloudless blue sky.
 The temperature was warm enough to dispense with coats for the first time that year so Melanie’s pink princess dress was clearly visible as she skipped up the driveway with her favourite teddy, Elizabeth, in her hand.

-“Hi Dad,” said Jennifer and Tom as they reached the polystyrene decontamination unit and ushered Melanie into it.
+“Hi Dad,” said Jennifer and Tom as they reached the polystyrene decontamination unit, ushered Melanie into it and followed her in.

 “Hello guys,” he said warmly.
 He pressed the button releasing the chemicals that would eradicate any pathogens and toxins from them before they entered the house.
 He grimaced as a yellow tinged mist descended upon them.
 When the light on the unit turned green, he opened the door and finally was able to hug them.
 This took a little longer than usual as he paused to breathe deeply.
 The now familiar smell of Jennifer’s favourite detergent made him smile as it assaulted his nose.
 He never had gotten around to telling her that the ‘Alpine Rose’ detergent smelled anything but like an Alpine rose.

-“Come on let’s go in to see Sheila,” he said.
+“Come on let’s go in to see Grandma Sheila,” he said.

 The four of them went into Sheila’s downstairs bedroom which had previously been used as Anthony’s study.
-The staff of the nursing home where she had lived for the previous two years had been evacuated so Sheila had been sent home.
+The staff of the retirement home where she had lived for the previous two years had been evacuated a few weeks ago so Sheila had been sent home.
 When he collected Sheila, Anthony had thanked the staff for everything they had done for his wife since she had been admitted in the advanced stages of Alzheimer’s.
-Like all medical staff, their evacuation had been scheduled as late as possible, the same as the patients they were taking with them.
-Because Jennifer was a heart surgeon, her family had also been scheduled to leave last.
+Like all medical staff, their evacuation had been scheduled as late as possible, because none of their patients was going with them.
+Because Jennifer was a consultant heart surgeon, her family had also been scheduled to leave last.

 Anthony had dressed Sheila and did her hair as best he could.
 He had decided after one now legendary attempt at applying make-up in the nursing home, to leave her face in its natural state.
 Sheila looked around in a panic, but when she saw Anthony she relaxed.